 International Suicide Hotlines

-The Recovery Village Website includes valuable information on mental health support, co-occurring disorders, and treatment options as well as phone numbers for The Recovery Village, alcohol/drug abuse resources, and other national hotlines. www.therecoveryvillage.com/mental-health/
+The Recovery Village (USA) 877.843.2509 https://www.therecoveryvillage.com/about/ Website includes valuable information on mental health support, co-occurring disorders, and treatment options as well as phone numbers for The Recovery Village, alcohol/drug abuse resources, and other national hotlines.
+For friends and family there is good information at their other website https://www.southjerseyrecovery.com/friends-family/

 Toronto Seniors Helpline: 416-217-2077 is a specialized service for seniors in Toronto which provides assistance in stabilizing age-related mental health and addiction crises, risk and safety assessments, immediate referrals to community mobile crisis units, and support for families and caregivers